Apple Pay

 Note

-To start setting up Apple Pay, you need the following:
+To set up Apple Pay, you need the following:

-- a domain with a valid SSL certificate (meaning your domain should start with
+- A domain with a valid TLS certificate - meaning your domain should start with

 https